diponchetia/MoodCheck/README.md

 ```
 **About the Developer**

 Hi!
-I’m Ritika — a front-end developer passionate about user-friendly interfaces and interactive web experiences.
+I’m Dipon — a front-end developer passionate about user-friendly interfaces and interactive web experiences.
 This is one of my first projects in my React journey!

 **Feedback**